-Fear ultimately caused the isolation, and the isolation increased the oppression, intensified the depression, and eventually caused a deep loneliness to form.
-So you can see how all of these different afflictions work together to destroy a person in every possible way.
-When I was under attack, I didn’t have the mental capacity to make these connections, and neither will other people who are being attacked.
-That is because there is just too much confusion, and it blurs the person’s ability to see things distinctly.
-That is why this information is so important.
-It gives the victim a model or map, a picture if you will, that can help the person who is being attacked better understand how the devil is affecting their lives.
-That gives them an advantage over the enemy because once the person can decipher the problem, they can enter into the battle and begin the healing process.
+Once I knew she was a witch, I wondered who else could be a witch and thought, what if they want to hurt me too?
+Witchcraft forced me into seclusion.
+I went from being a joyful outgoing person who trusted others, to one who was suspicious of everyone around me.
+So isolation was a direct result of the spiritual attacks perpetrated against me.
+I lived my life the best way I could under the circumstances, but I didn’t know who I could trust, so I disconnected from everything except God.
+Fear ultimately caused the isolation, and the isolation increased the oppression, intensified the depression, and eventually caused deep loneliness to form.
+So you can see how all of these different afflictions from the demonic damage a person in every possible way.
+While the attacks are happening, the person won’t have the mental ability to make these connections because they are so affected by the demonic.
+There is just too much confusion that blurs the person’s ability to see things distinctly.
+That is why this information is so important to share.
+It will give the victim a model or map, a picture if you will, that can help those being attacked better understand how the devil and his demons are affecting their lives.
+It gives them an advantage over the enemy because once they can decipher the problem, they can seek help, enter into the battle, and begin the healing process.

 If you find this blog helpful, I invite you to subscribe.
 All that means is you will receive an email whenever I post an article.
 I would also ask you to share this blog with anyone you think can benefit from it.
 I hope to reach as many people as I can, and I can do that much more effectively with the help of my faithful readers.
 I thank you all and I am praying for you.
 You can subscribe by clicking the subscribe button located in the right-hand column of this blog.